jcgregorio/blog/_posts/2018-01-21-bridgy-webmentions-and-publishing.md

 ![Using webmentions to trigger brid.gy to publish to Twitter](/images/2018/bridgy.png)

-Note that this also works for Facebook and flickr, and you obviously need to authorize brid.gy to post to Twitter for you.
+Note that this also works for Facebook and Flickr, and you obviously need to authorize brid.gy to post to Twitter for you.

 <a href="https://brid.gy/publish/twitter"></a>